-In 2010, following a period of ethnic violence and drought which resulted in unruliness and crime, we gathered a group of 25 youths who had all been involved in violence, crime and poaching.
-Long conversations revealed that there was little for them to do with their time in their community and few alternatives to pastoralism thus cattle rustling and poaching are often seen as entertainment, and a way to get recognition.
+In 2010, following a period of ethnic violence and drought, we gathered a group of 40 youths who had all been involved in violence, crime and poaching.
+Long conversations revealed that many lacked a purpose in life and were bored so poaching and cattle rustling had come to be seen as entertainment, and a way to get recognition.

 We gave them an alternative through acrobatics and performance which they combine with their breath-taking song and dance and story-telling.
-Now these young men have travelled far and wide with their performance and have become heroes, mentors and trainers for the youth in the area, advocating peace and educating their peers against poaching.
+Now these young men have traveled far and wide with their performance and have become heroes, mentors and trainers for the youth in the area, advocating peace and educating their peers against poaching.
 The acrobatics has taught them vital life skills, discipline and team-work and they have become employable.

-The troupe has grown and they conduct trainings in schools and catalyse community projects such as bee keeping and rain water harvesting.
+The troupe has grown and they conduct trainings in schools and catalyze community projects such as bee keeping and rain water harvesting.

 Have a look at our gallery of stunning acrobatic images by Pokot Acrobats: